Ausangate

 Includes

-- All meals for 3 days / 2 nights (lunch, dinner, breakfast, lunch)
+- Full board for 3 days / 2 nights

-- One night accommodation with a local family
+- One night accommodation in a local family home

 Not Included

-Pick-up from the Sacred Valley and transfer to the village of Pacchanta (4,200 m a.s.l.).
+We depart from Urubamba by private transport and transfer to the town of Pacchanta (4,200 m.a.s.l.).
 Approximate travel time: 4 hours by private vehicle.

-Arrival in Pacchanta.
-Overnight stay with a local family, including meals and basic accommodation.
-The afternoon is dedicated to acclimatization, including a gentle walk and time to relax in the natural hot springs.
-Dinner and overnight stay.
+The afternoon is dedicated to acclimatization, with a gentle walk around the area and time to relax in the natural hot springs.

 Requirements & What to Bring